sd2020spring/DepthProject-jackie-rohil/README.md

 List descriptions of each file and what they do.

 ## Built With
 OpenCV - Detect and process obstacles
 Pygame - Game creation

 ### Authors
-Jackie Zeng \n
+Jackie Zeng
 Rohil Agarwal

 ### License
 This project is licensed under the MIT License - see the LICENSE.md file for details

 ### Acknowledgments
 Hat tip to anyone whose code was used
 Inspiration
 etc